input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 ```
 2. Users may mint `FUELPolicy` for `FUEL` where we note that we have
    `FUELPolicy` minting only if `FUELMintingPolicy` mints.
-3. A governance mechanism chooses to upgrade the system by spending the
-   validator `FUELOracle`, paying the `FUELOracleMintingPolicy` to a new
-   `FUELOracle` validator address with a new `FUELOracleDatum` with new
-   currency symbols in the datum.
+3. A governance mechanism chooses to upgrade the system by spending the UTxO that holds the `FUELOracleMintingPolicy` NFT at validator `FUELOracle`, paying it to a `FUELOracle` validator address with a new `FUELOracleDatum` with new currency symbols in the datum.
 4. Note that any new `FUEL` tokens must now validate with the new collection of
    minting policies provided.
 5. Steps 2., 3., 4. may be repeated indefinitely for users and governance mechanisms.

 ### 3.5 Governance of updates
 In this section, we discuss options for governing updates.
 Previously, we
-described the conditions for which an update happens is completely determined
+described the conditions for which an update happens are completely determined
 by the script validator address which holds the `FUELOracle` NFT.

 Indeed, the only constraint that this script validator has is that it must have